-It’s no secret accounting technology is revolutionizing the business world with the strategic insights and improved risk management it provides.
+It’s no secret accounting technology is revolutionizing the business world with the strategic insights, innovative tools and improved risk management it provides.

-The problem with revolutions, though, is that they move quickly, and heads may be on the figurative chopping block if accounting and finance executives don’t keep up with the changes — and challenges — of big data.
+The problem with revolutions, though, is that they move quickly, and accounting and finance executives and those they oversee may not keep up with the changes, demands and challenges of emerging technologies.

 1. Refine college recruitment